BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 The Module View is a sub-view of the Arrange View.
 It can be entered by double-clicking on a block.

-A *module* is the basic building block that can be used to process, generate or analyse musical sound in Integra Live. *modules* can be very simple 'effects' such as delays and pitch shifters, or more sophisticated processing tools.
+A *module* can be used to process, generate or analyse musical sound in Integra Live. *modules* can be very simple “effects” such as delays and pitch shifters, or more sophisticated processing tools such as granular synthesisers.

 ##### Adding and connecting Modules